AAShayon/Ans_cli/README.md

 4. **"Sprite MCP not available"**:
    - Install Sprite MCP framework for comprehensive testing
    - Tool will work without it but with limited testing capabilities

+5. **"No vision models available"**:
+   - Ensure you have configured OpenRouter API key for image processing
+   - Or install local vision models if available

 ### Getting Help